bcgov/platform-services-status-page-notifications/maintenance_template.md

 Each Platform application has an assigned DevOps Specialist within the Ministry so contact them first.
 If you don't know who your assigned DevOps Specialist, check with the app's Product Owner.

-The DevOps Specialist will troubleshoot the issue with the app and if they need help, they will reach out to the Platform Services Team and the Developer Community in RocketChat as per these [RocketChat Channel Use Guidelines](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/rocketchat/rocketchat-channel-descriptions/).
+The DevOps Specialist will troubleshoot the issue with the app and if they need help, they will reach out to the Platform Services Team and the Developer Community in MS Teams.